What Are Groups of Quail Called?

 • Predator Presence: In regions with high predator activity, quail tend to form larger, more cohesive groups.
 This collective vigilance helps them detect and evade predators more effectively.

-ALSO READ: How to Crack a Quail Egg?
+ALSO READ: How Much Is Quail Meat?

 Cultural Significance